hav4ik/hav4ik.github.io/content/posts/chatgpt-dixit/index.md

     Text: "Suggest Changes" # edit text
     appendFilePath: true # to append file path to Edit link
 ---

+> This article was cross-posted on Medium: https://medium.com/@chankhavu/playing-dixit-with-chatgpt-creative-image-captioning-is-solved-599e11f2da79

 Have you ever played Dixit?
 It’s a popular party game that features a deck of cards with surreal and imaginative illustrations.
 During each turn, a player takes on the role of “storyteller” and provides a brief, imaginative clue to describe the card they have selected.
 The other players then select a card from their hand that they believe most closely matches the description, with the aim of deceiving others into thinking it was the storyteller’s card.
 Finally, players must guess which card the storyteller chose.